notchhill/project-beanz-2.0/documentation/Design.md

                     - We define two strings.
 One to represent the on/off state of each light, and one to represent the shape a given light is pointing at
                     - We go through a loop, which increments a counter.
 The counter represents the nth light, so it will incrememnt from 1 to 5
                     - The first string will be made equal to "on" or "off" based on the value in the counter-th number in state[] array
+                    - The second string will be made equal to "triangle", "square", or "pentagon" based on the value of the counter-th number in pointing[].
+3 = triangle, 4 = square, 5 = pentagon
-                    - It will print "Light #" 'counter' "
+                    - It will print "Light #" (counter) "is" (on or off), "and pointing at the following shape: " (trangle/square/pentagon)
         3.5.3 Player Class
             - This class will include the libraries, functions, and constants defined in utility.h
             - Player contains one private variable called hp, which denotes how much health the user has.
 Set to 100